unix-terminal-setup/macos-bash-setup/README.md

 <br>

 # macos-bash-setup
-Script to install latest bash via brew and set it as your default shell and for root.
+Script to install latest bash via [brew](https://brew.sh/) (assumes you have set this up before) and set it as your default shell and for root.

 See the following for more information: